gazay/odnoklassniki/README.md

 client.post('mediatopic.post', type: 'USER_STATUS', attachment: attachment)
 ```

-### Error handling
+### Error Handling

-Most of errors from Odnoklassniki API retruned in success response (with status code 200).
+Unfortunately, most errors from Odnoklassniki API are returned within a _success_ response (200 HTTP status code).
-So there is a wrapper for it in this gem:
+So, there is a wrapper that in this gem:

 ```ruby
 begin